Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Results

 Finally, the larger scale porosity of the samples was determined using Mercury Intrusion Porosimetry (MIP), which gives access to the porosity in the range between approximately 5~nm and $500~\mu$m \cite{Aligizaki:2006}.
-The difference between the porosity determined by MIP, i.e., the total pore volume, and the pore volume contribution from LD- and HD-C-S-H phases can be interpreted as the capillary pore volume, i.e., the pores greater than approximately 30~nm in radius \cite{Mindess:2003,Powers:1949}.
+The difference between the porosity determined by MIP [symbols ($\star$) in Fig.~\ref{fig4}], i.e., the total pore volume, and the pore volume contribution from LD- and HD-C-S-H phases can be interpreted as the capillary pore volume, i.e., the pores greater than approximately 30~nm in radius \cite{Mindess:2003,Powers:1949}.
 The results detailed in Fig.~\ref{fig4} clearly prove that for increasing degree of hydration new C-S-H-gel is formed in the larger pores, reducing the overall porosity of the sample.
-The total volume fraction increase of LD- and HD-C-S-H phases and the corresponding contribution to porosity appear to be compensated by the increase in packing density of those phases, ensuring that the overall contribution of the C-S-H-gel to the porosity remains roughly constant.\\
+The total volume-fraction increase of LD- and HD-C-SH phases and the corresponding contribution to porosity appear to be compensated by the increase in packing density of those phases.
+In agreement with the reasoning of Powers based on macroscopic experiments \cite{Powers:1949}, these new microstructural results show that the overall contribution of the C-S-H-gel to the porosity remains roughly constant.
+This observation is linked to the continuous compaction of the system, the increasing lack of free space for C-S-H formation, and especially to the fact that the C-S-H particles have a distinct size, posing an upper bound for compaction.
+More detailed research on the exact mechanisms is, however, necessary.